adibisoyi/Fitness-tracker/README.md

 - Commit your changes (git commit -am 'Add new feature').
 - Push to the branch (git push origin feature/your-feature).
 - Create a new Pull Request.
-### License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
+### Acknowledgments
-Django for the robust web framework.
+- Django for the robust web framework.
-Bootstrap for responsive design components.
+- Bootstrap for responsive design components.